t-karasova/grs-samples-python/tutorial_querying.md

 ## Let's get started

-This tutorial will show you how to send simple search query to the Retail Service and analyze the response
+This tutorial will show you how to send simple search query to the Retail Service and analyze the response.

 **Time to complete**: About 1 minute